about uscontact us guides index dealer directory home

 As well as its age and type, your car's value will be affected by its condition, mileage and any extras it has.
 Guides break down values by condition; usually Excellent, Good and Poor.
 When selling privately, if your car is in a typical condition for its age with no obvious faults or damage, then that would be classed as 'Good'.
 To achieve the 'Excellent' price, a car would need to have a full dealer service history, as well as being in a largely unmarked condition.

 Average mileage is 10,000 miles a year.
 If your car is above or below that for its age, you can adjust the price accordingly.
-Factor in around £30 - £50 per 1,000 miles for a typical car.
+If the marketplace will allow it, factor in around £30 - £50 per 1,000 miles for a typical car.

-Very few 'optional extras' actually add value to a car.
-Those that do are an automatic gearbox, leather seats and air conditioning.
+Very few 'optional extras' add much value to a car.
+Those that do are an auto or semi-auto gearbox, leather seats, air conditioning and fitted satnav.
 Power steering and electric kit are found in most modern cars these days, so make little difference to price.
 Metallic paint and alloys, despite also being increasingly common, are worth a little extra simply because they add appeal and make a car easier to sell.
 And a sunroof is always a plus.
 If a prestige car doesn't have all these sort of extras, that can greatly reduce its appeal and so have a serious negative impact on its value.

 Taking all this into account, work out what a private buyer or dealer is likely to be willing to pay and, if you can, add 10% to allow for a bit of haggling.
-But also decide what's the absolute minimum that you'd accept for the car.
+But also decide what's the absolute minimum that you'd accept.

 selling a car: writing the advert >>